v1.10.90-0e025b8

 Residential Proxy Rotation Strategies

 Effective IP rotation is the foundation of successful large-scale scraping and automation.
-Hex Proxies provides access to 10M+ residential IPs with automatic rotation through the `gate.hexproxies.com` gateway.
+Hex Proxies provides access to a 10M+ residential IP network through partner agreements, with automatic rotation through the gate.hexproxies.com gateway.

 Rotation Modes